Hey 👋 Let's learn HappyForms in 15 minutes...

 Moving form parts around in is just the same as Widgets in Customizer.
 Click the part header (where the name displays) and drag and drop into place.
 Nice and easy, right?

 Edit form parts

-Every form part has a several core settings, including Label, Description and Width.
-Then you’ll also find other settings that will be unique to that form part.
+Every form part has several core settings, including Title, Width and Required.
+Clicking the Advanced toggle will also reveal additional settings that are unique to that form part.
 When you make change to these settings, you’ll see the form preview update immediately.

 Set up your form actions

 Once your form parts are added, click Next.
 In this second step, you’ll find several important settings you’ll want to fill out so your form responses are delivered correctly.
 As the very least, you’ll want to review these two settings:

 - Receive submission alerts — receive an email alert with a copy of the data your users submitted through your form.

 - Send confirmation email — send a confirmation email to your users after they submit your form.